JosephHewitt/wardriver_rev3/README.md

 In order for the project to compile, you need to download the following libraries which can all be installed using the Arduino IDE libraries manager at ```Sketch -> Include Library -> Manage Libraries```

 - [MicroNMEA](https://github.com/stevemarple/MicroNMEA) v2.0.x by Steven Marple
-- [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library) v1.10.x by Adafruit
+- [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library) v1.11.x by Adafruit
-- [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) v2.4.x by Adafruit
+- [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) v2.5.x by Adafruit
-- [OneWire](https://www.pjrc.com/teensy/td_libs_OneWire.html) v2.3.x by Paul Stoffregen
+- [OneWire](https://www.pjrc.com/teensy/td_libs_OneWire.html) at least v2.3.7 by Paul Stoffregen
 - [GParser](https://github.com/GyverLibs/GParser) v1.4.x by AlexGyver

 If using the official PCB, the code in "B" corresponds to the board soldered above the silkscreen text "Made by Joseph Hewitt".
 The source file "A" is for the remaining ESP32.
 You may flash the boards when they are soldered to the PCB or before soldering -- it's your choice.